ExpenseGhost

 Legally: as a sole prop, there's no "piercing the corporate veil" risk because there's no veil.
 You and the business are the same legal entity for liability purposes.
 Commingling doesn't expose personal assets any more than they already are.

-Practically: bookkeeping is much harder.
+Practically: bookkeeping gets much harder.
 Every transaction in the joint account is one of:

 In a clean separated setup, the business account is ~95% business transactions.
-In a joint commingled account, business is often <30%.
+In a joint commingled account, business is often under 30%.
 That's 70% noise to filter out, every month.

 The IRS perspective on commingling

 The IRS doesn't punish commingling per se.
 They punish bad records and undocumented deductions.
-A commingled account just makes good records harder.
+A commingled account just makes good records harder to keep.

 Three approaches to fixing this